About St James’s

 St James’ Court, A Taj Hotel

-This 329-room hotel is ideally located moments away from Buckingham Palace and St James’ Park.
-The central courtyard of the grand, Victorian building is picture perfect with its Shakespearean frieze along the walls.
-It offers 12 spaces with a maximum capacity of 200 guests.
+The 329-room St James' Court, A Taj Hotel is ideally located moments away from Buckingham Palace and St James’s Park.
+The central courtyard of the grand, Victorian building is picture-perfect with its Shakespearean frieze along the walls.
+It offers 12 event spaces with a maximum capacity of 200 guests.

 The Rubens at the Palace